appwrite/templates/node/url-shortener/README.md

-# ⚡ URL Shortener Function
+# 🔗 Node.js URL Shortener Function

-Stores a short ID in a database and redirect to the original URL when the short ID is visited.
+Generate URL with short ID and redirect to the original URL when visited.

 ## 🧰 Usage